Skip to content

 Warning

-Lastly, this Controller Board has nine solder jumpers.
+Lastly, the XRP Controller - Beta has nine solder jumpers.
 A solder jumper provides a customization option for advanced users to control the behavior of the pins and components they connect to.
 The solder jumpers on this board are labeled (from top-to-bottom when looking at the photo below): VIN_MEAS, MOT_MODE_R/4, MOT_MODE_L/3, USER_BTN, I2C, IMU_ADR, SYS, MOT, and VUSB.

 Photo highlighting solder jumpers.